 How is lupus diagnosed?

-Lupus is hard to diagnose.
-This is because it has many possible symptoms that could have other causes.
-And the symptoms can develop slowly over time.
+Lupus may be hard to diagnose because many of the symptoms could be from other causes.
+The symptoms also develop slowly over time.

 To diagnose lupus, your healthcare provider will ask about your health history and your symptoms.
 Your healthcare provider may suspect you have lupus if you have 4 or more symptoms and no specific cause.
 You may have tests to help confirm the diagnosis.
 You may have blood tests such as: